-Balancing a full time job, a blog, and a life can be a struggle.
+Balancing a full-time job, a blog, and life can be a struggle.
 I’ll be the first to admit I probably don’t have the balance right, so when Joe Bloggers on behalf of Simply Health got in touch about a little quiz to find out what your work/life balance says about you, I was intrigued to find out how I’d fare.

 According to Simply Health, there are 3 types of person – those who clearly distinguish a divide between work and life (separator), the in-betweeny person who blur the lines a little (integrator), and the volleyer who tends to bounce between the two other types by prioritising well.

 Before I took the quiz, I would have comfortably put myself in the ‘volleyer’ camp.
 But, you’ll have guessed from the post title that it turns out I’m an integrator!

 Upon thinking about it, it totally makes sense.
 I do sometimes (often) check my work emails in the morning or evening at home.
 I do occasionally (often) stay at my desk over lunch and read my personal emails and schedule my blog post promo tweets.
 The line is very blurred!